-As a home owner considering solar installation, it is helpful to know the process of panel installation.
-After signing your contract there is a 5 Step process that happens before your solar panels are even installed on your roof.
+As a homeowner, it’s helpful to have a solar installation guide so you know what to expect in the process.
+There is a 5 step process after signing your contract that happens before solar panels installation begins.
 You have the right to the information involved in the process.
 Therefore, we have created a 5 Step Guide for you to know what to expect with your solar installation.

-1. The First Step: A visit from the Engineer:
+The First Step: A visit from the Engineer

 Soon after signing your contract with your selected solar provider one of two visits will occur.